glennsl/bucklescript-cookbook/README.md

 Unfortunately there is no `Set.t`.
 We need to use the `Set.Make` functor which requires that we pass it the type the set will contain, but of course we don't have that yet since it's recursive...

-Instead we nee to use module recursion (Yay!):
+Instead we need to use module recursion (Yay!):

 ```ml
 module rec OrderedType : Set.OrderedType with type t = Type.t = struct